Orendain12/Final-Project/README.md

 #### Rationale for Topic Selection:

 ---
 As society changes, so to does the way we live.
 In some cases, these changes provide a better quality of life, and in other cases these changes increase longevity.
-Whether it is living longer or living better, death - it's frequwncy and causes - can tell us much about life.
+Whether it is living longer or living better, death - it's frequency and causes - can tell us much about life.

 ---
 #### Source Data: